formsend/nano/README.md

 Use this API to create payment pages (like Stripe Checkout) for NANO payments.
 Accessible from any internet connected device with a modern web browser.
 Anonymous, no account or API key required to use.

-Launched **September 15th, 2021**.  **We're still in Beta**.
+Launched **September 15th, 2021**.
 API is stable.
 More endpoints and complex operations are planned in the future.
 Enterprise planned for late 2022.

 [NANO](https://nano.org) is a fee-less, decentralized crypto currency.